 Mammalian cell culture techniques are not something you learn from a book, per se.
 And because of this, it is important to be properly trained, especially in sterile techniques.
 It is important to keep your cell lines from contamination and just as important to keep yourself safe.
 Nevertheless, people tend to do things a little differently, even when they might tell you this is the only way.
 Therefore, there is some wiggle room in keeping your cell lines and techniques aseptic.

 Leave the Cap Lids Face Up or Down?

-Depending on whom you are trained by, your mentor either asks you to leave the lid of the cell culture flask face up, face down, or even on its side.
+Depending on whom you are trained by, your mentor either asks you to leave the lid of the cell culture flask face-up, face-down, or even on its side.
 I have personally never left the lid of my cap with the open side face down, but a former advisor asked that I leave the cap on its side.
 It was always difficult to prevent the cap from rolling away, but I managed.
-This did not seem to pose any more risk to contamination then putting the cap face up.
+This did not seem to pose any more risk to contamination than putting the cap face up.

 Opening Individually Wrapped Serological Pipets

 Sometimes it is not so easy to remove the serological pipets from their individual packaging gently because it is difficult to peel the two pieces of paper back to remove the pipet, let alone quickly.
 So instead, you can actually tear or poke the pipets through the top, then pull the two pieces away from one another to remove the pipet from the packaging.
 I pretty much do this every time to remove the pipets from the packaging and rarely ever try peeling to open the pipet.
 I have watched others remove the pipet every time via peeling the two papers back even when it becomes a struggle to open the package.